tcmyths/tcmyths/docs/_myths/technical-writers-need-a-technical-background-and-sound-domain-knowledge.md

 Anuradha ([14 Technical Writing Misconceptions That You Should Know!]({{ site.mybaseurl }}/refs/14-technical-writing-misconceptions-that-you-should-know)) describes the technical writer as "a proxy user" and refutes this myth by suggesting that "technical writer’s understanding of the product must be only what a user needs to know, certainly not what the developer knows."
 In some highly technical use-cases, "sound domain knowledge may be required," but there are also cases in which such knowledge isn't necessary.

 Johnson ([14 Widespread Myths about Technical Writing]({{ site.mybaseurl }}/refs/14-widespread-myths-about-technical-writing)) describes cases where being "tech savvy" can be a disadvantage when, for example, "you can't imagine users not understanding how to disable a popup blocker or not knowing how to do a simple task..."
-In that post he mentions the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge) cognitive bias, which he talks about further in [The curse of knowledge -- The More You Know, the Worse You Become At Communicating That Knowledge](http://idratherbewriting.com/2007/01/24/the-curse-of-knowledge-the-more-you-know-the-worse-communicator-you-become/).
+In that post, he mentions the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge) cognitive bias, which he talks about further in [The curse of knowledge -- The More You Know, the Worse You Become At Communicating That Knowledge](http://idratherbewriting.com/2007/01/24/the-curse-of-knowledge-the-more-you-know-the-worse-communicator-you-become/).

 Bob ([Five Myths- Technical Writing Training]({{ site.mybaseurl }}/refs/five-myths-technical-writing-training)) suggests that having an interest in technical subjects can make the job more desirable, but that it is not essential "to have other technical qualifications to be a technical writer;" however, you are likely "to acquire knowledge by asking questions from the experts in the company."